sarahec/instant_xml_parser/instant_xml_parser/README.md

 ## Limitations

-This is not an officially supported Google product.
+This work started at Google, and is not an officially supported Google product.

 * Assumes well-formed XML, and will ignore unknown tags/attributes/text in the input stream (but will log such).
 * Declaration all has to be in one file (no cross-file references)
 * Does nothing with XML comments, processing instructions, etc.